Rain-World-Modding/Rain-World-Modding.github.io/pages/creating-mods/BepInPlugins.md

 # BepInPlugins

-BepInPlugins are a kind of game mod native to BepInEx [hyperlink to BepInEx page].
+BepInPlugins are a kind of game mod native to [BepInEx](https://rain-world-modding.github.io/rain-world-modding/pages/using-mods/BepInEx.html).
 They are not compatible with Partiality.
 They should be placed in `Rain World/BepInEx/plugins`.

 ---